p-gen/ctxopt/README.rst

 - Arguments can be multiple and their number controlled by simple rules.
 - Arguments can have user-defined or built-in constraints.
 - Options marked as mutually incompatibles are automatically detected.
+- Command line options are normally evaluated in order but can be forced to be evaluated at the start of a context.
+They can also be asked to be reordered automatically to be evaluated before or after a set of other options in a context.
 - Error functions can be customized.
 - Automatic detection of missing|incompatible|unknown|... options or parameters.
-- Command lines options are evaluated in order but some options can be forced to be evaluated first though.

 Context notion illustrated by a tiny example:
 ---------------------------------------------